diekyadzkiya/diekyadzkiya.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.its.ac.id/matematika/en/home'>Department of Mathematics, Institut Teknologi Sepuluh Nopember</a>.
-Surabaya, Indonesia.
+subtitle: <a href='https://www.its.ac.id/matematika/en/home'>Department of Mathematics</a>, <a href='https://www.its.ac.id/en/home'>Institut Teknologi Sepuluh Nopember</a>, Indonesia.

 profile:
   align: right